ds4good/ghana-datasets/README.md

 **Key**
 :heavy_check_mark: Up-to-date
 :seedling: Usable but can be improved
-:x: Call for data (we need this data can you help?)
+:heavy_exclamation_mark: Call for data (we need this data can you help?)